-Ginkgo biloba 'Ross Moore' was descovred by Ross Moore in a clients garden in Lenoir, North Carolina, in the U.S.A.
-It is probabaly male, but this is yet to be confirmed.
-It is slow growing and strongly weeping with an open habit.
-A plant located at the pedestrian entrance to The Raulston Arboretum is said to be 'slow and dissapointing due to its lack of density and form'.
-However, this could make a good tree for a small garden, with its light open habit and it does exhibit very good autumn colour.
-Eventual height and spread is estimated to be 10 m at maturity.
+Description – Ginkgo biloba 'Ross Moore' The foliage can be diverse, with some leaves being entire, but the majority are typically bi-lobed.
+The rate of growth is 30cm to 40 cm a year making it fairly slow growing.
+It is strongly weeping with an open habit.
+A plant located at the pedestrian entrance to The J.C.
+Raulston Arboretum, 4415 Beryl Rd, Raleigh, North Carolina 27606, United States is said to be 'slow and disappointing due to its lack of density and form'.
+However, this could make a good weeping tree for a small garden, with its light open habit.
+Ginkgo biloba 'Ross Moore' does exhibit particularly good autumn colour.
+Eventual height and spread is estimated to be 5 m.